Skip to content

 Can you help me?手伝ってくれますか?Tetsudatte kuremasu ka?

-Where is the train station?駅はどこですか?Eki wa doko desu ka?
+Where is the station?駅はどこですか?Eki wa doko desu ka?

 I have a reservation予約がありますYoyaku ga arimasu